 Like the members of society in The Circle, social media stars seem to be turning upon themselves the same surveillance camera we've come to fear from the dystopian futures depicted in the likes of Orwell's 1984 and Huxley's Brave New World.
-The Kardashians in particular has turned public scrutiny of her life and her fame into a multi-million dollar business, built on an attitude of sharing, and baring, all.
+The Kardashians in particular has turned public scrutiny of their life and fame into a multi-million dollar business, built on an attitude of sharing, and baring, all.
 Yet to gain the social approval, and subsequent fame and fortune, that comes with this lifestyle, the Kardashians have sacrificed their privacy and their security.
 Surely this should be a warning to us all.

 A film adaptation of Eggers' novel is in production, with Emma Watson, Tom Hanks and Karen Gillan announced as holding leading roles, due for release next April.